google/closure-templates/documentation/reference/functions.md

 *   `{formatNum($value, 'decimal')}`
 *   `{formatNum($value, 'decimal', 'native')}`
 *   `{formatNum($value, 'decimal', 'native', 2)}`
+    *   Prints exactly two digits after the decimal point.
 *   `{formatNum($value, 'decimal', 'native', 0, 3)}`
+    *   Prints up to 3 digits after the decimal point, removing any trailing zeros.
+"4.1234" would be formatted as "4.123", but "4.100" would be formatted as "4.1".

 ### `bidiDirAttr(text, opt_isHtml)` {#bidiDirAttr}